tom-s/speak-tts/README.md

 ## License

-speech-tts is dual licensed under the MIT license and GPL.
+speak-tts is dual licensed under the MIT license and GPL.
 For more information click [here](https://opensource.org/licenses/MIT).